Mani8217/advJS-pokedex-API-project/README.md

 ## JavaScript

-- We'll practice ES6/AdvancedJS methods that you've learned during the course.
+You'll practice ES6/AdvancedJS methods that you've learned during the course.

 File: `script.js`

-You'll use Pokeapi to GET all the information to complete the exercise
+You'll use PokeAPI to GET all the information to complete the exercise

 #### PokeAPI -> [API Docs](https://pokeapi.co/docs/v2)

 ### Exercise JS 1 - Searching a pokemon